yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### Example 2: Print numbers from 1 to 10 using while loop

+Write a while loop that prints the numbers from 1 to 10.?

 ```matlab
 % Initialize a variable
 i = 1;